 The ice-cool Swedish teenager who conquered tennis with a revolutionary topspin and a preternatural calm, retiring at his peak as an eternal sports enigma.

-Björn Borg didn't just play tennis; he changed its texture and temperature.
-Arriving on the global scene as a long-haired, taciturn teenager, he wielded a wooden racket with a two-handed backhand to generate a ferocious topspin that had never been seen on grass courts.
-His physical game was matched only by his psychological fortress—an almost eerie calm under pressure that earned him the nickname 'Ice Borg.'
-This combination made him the king of contrasts, dominating the slow clay of Roland-Garros and the fast lawns of Wimbledon in the same season, a feat of versatility that seemed impossible.
-His rivalry with the fiery John McEnroe became the sport's defining drama, culminating in the epic 1980 Wimbledon final.
-Then, at just 26, emotionally spent and having achieved everything, he walked away, leaving the sport to wonder what more could have been.
-His abrupt retirement cemented his status not as a fading champion, but as a permanent, frozen moment of perfection.
+Björn Borg won five consecutive Wimbledon titles between 1976 and 1980, and six French Open titles, all before turning 26.
+The Swedish tennis player wielded a wooden racket with a two-handed backhand that generated ferocious topspin on grass courts.
+His physical game matched his psychological fortress — an eerie calm under pressure that earned the nickname 'Ice Borg.'
+Borg dominated the slow clay of Roland-Garros and the fast lawns of Wimbledon in the same season, a feat of versatility that seemed impossible.
+His rivalry with John McEnroe produced the sport's defining drama, culminating in the epic 1980 Wimbledon final.
+Then, emotionally spent and having achieved everything, he walked away at 26.
+That abrupt retirement left the sport wondering what more could have come from a player who became a permanent, frozen moment of perfection.

 1946–1964